 An extension number can be assigned for a portable station (PS) without registering the PS unit itself.
 This is known as temporary registration.
 If a forward destination is then assigned for this PS, all calls to that extension number will be forwarded to the assigned destination.
-Using this setting to forward calls to outside destinations or destinations at another PBX allows those destinations to receive calls as if they were within the PBX.
-In addition, depending on system programming, the forward destination can use some of the features of the PBX.
-This can be especially useful for a cellular phone user, who can use his cellular phone as if it were his extension when he is away from his desk.

-The following features can be accessed using this method:
+The following features use this method: